-1. Products to Undergo ATR
+a.
+Products to Undergo ATR

 • Feasibility Report ATR will be performed throughout the study in accordance with the District and MVD Quality Management Plans.
-The Feasibility ATR shall be documented (ATR Certification of the Draft Report) and discussed at the MSC Decision Milestone (MDM) Briefing.
+The Feasibility ATR shall be documented and discussed at the MSC Decision Milestone (MDM) Briefing.
 Certification of the Feasibility ATR will be provided prior to the District Commander signing the Final Report.
+The

-The Feasibility Report package includes alternative formulation; economic analysis; design calculations, drawings and cost; and a real estate plan.
+Feasibility Report package includes alternative formulation; economic analysis; design calculations, drawings and cost; and a real estate plan.